Bills eliminate Dolphins with 56-26 rout; set to host Colts - WHIZ News

 UP NEXT

-Bills: Face the Colts in preparing to host first playoff game since 30-27 loss to Jacksonville in wild-card round and Hall of Famer quarterback Jim Kelly’s final game on Dec.
+Bills: Face the Colts on Saturday, hosting the first playoff game since a 30-27 loss to Jacksonville in the wild-card round and Hall of Famer quarterback Jim Kelly’s final game on Dec.
 28, 1996.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL